Scientific Name : Astragalus deterior

 Threats and Management Issues

 Due to the nature of its habitat in sand-filled depressions of flat rimrock just above canyon cliffs, the main threat to Astragalus deterior arises from increased temperatures and prolonged drought associated with climate change (Handwerk et al. 2015).
 Non-motorized recreation (foot traffic from park visitors) may have deleterious effects in a few occurrences where trails coincide with the species habitat and trampling has been observed (CNHP 2023).
-Half of the occurrences have documented Broums tectorum within or near Astragalus deterior habitat where it competes for scarce resources (CNHP 2023).
+Half of the occurrences have documented Bromus tectorum within or near Astragalus deterior habitat where it competes for scarce resources (CNHP 2023).
+This species is considered to have low adaptive capacity and is expected to be extremely vulnerable to climate change under both RCP 4.5 and 8.5 scenarios, as assessed for the 2025 Colorado State Wildlife Action Plan (CNHP 2025).

 ![]() Summary results of an analysis of the status of Astragalus deterior based on several ranking factors.
 This species was concluded to be Moderately Conserved.
 From Rondeau et al. 2011. |